kwkoo/debezium-sqlserver/README.md

 		make sqlpad

 *   Login to sqlpad as `admin` / `admin`

+*    Open a web browser to the kafdrop interface

+		make kafdrop

 *   **Optional**: If you want to look at the Debezium logs